 This is what the DNS does – it’s a centralised log of all domain names on the internet.
 So when you register a domain name you’re not buying a word for life, you’re buying a connection service and reserving a slot for your name in the phone book.
 You’re paying the domain name registrars (phone book operators, if you like) to send all requests for your domain name to the IP address of the computer that you set it to go to in your domain name records.
 This computer then hosts and serves your website files and databases to visitors.

 OK if that’s enough detail for one day look away now.
 This is where we’re going to get a smidge bit more technical for those who want it.

-Just like our phone book example, when you tell your computer to look up the domain name example.com, it plays out in much the same fashion, except there are over 340,000,000 domain names (with 130,000 – 150,000 new domains being registered per day) so our phone book becomes a library with ledgers detailing the records stored in each wing, section and shelf.
+Just like our phone book example, when you tell your computer to look up the domain name example.com, it plays out in much the same fashion, except there are over 340,000,000 domain names (with 130,000 – 150,000 new domains being registered per day) so our phone book then becomes a whole library with ledgers detailing the records stored in each wing, section and shelf.

+Different registrars store records for different parts of the domain name.
 This is how it plays out:

-Note – there are just 13 of root servers in the world.
+Note – there are just 13 of these root servers in the world.
 These are the big daddies, the very top end of the infrastructure.
 If a few of them went down at once the world would probably end.

 In conversation form the process would sound something like this: